Chart Color Schemes

 Mudjimba has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch adopts projections from ABS/Geoscience Australia for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections lack age category splits; thus, proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
-Based on projected demographic shifts, the Mudjimba (SA2) is anticipated to grow by 133 persons by 2041, reflecting a total increase of approximately 5.5% over the seventeen-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking at population projections moving forward, lower quartile growth of regional areas nationally is anticipated.
+The suburb is expected to expand by 119 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.0% in total over the 17 years.

 Frequently Asked Questions - Population